-Excluded: 26.4004 China: since the Revolution
+Excluded: 26.4004 China: since the Revolution.

-The impact of the West and the collapse of traditional China in the inneteenth century, then, in detail, the origins and failures of the revolution of 1911 and the causes and nature of the Communist revolution of 1949 Stress on social, economic, ideological and political transformation of recent China, to its impact on international relations and to its role as a revolutionary 'model' for other developing states.
+The impact of the West and the collapse of traditional China in the 18th century, then, in detail, the origins and failures of the revolution of 1911 and the causes and nature of the Communist revolution of 1949.
+Emphasis on social, economic, ideological and political transformation of recent China, its impact on international relations and its role as a revolutionary "model" for other developing states.

-26.1520 Australia in South East Asia (Robyn Lim)
+26.1520 Australia in South-East Asia (Robyn Lim)